 Olumiant is a systemic treatment.
 That means it treats the entire body, rather than just the specific area affected by hair loss.
 Clinicians usually prescribe one tablet a day.
 It’s available in two doses — 2mg and 4mg.
 In the two recent studies, the 4mg dose was generally shown to be more effective than 2mg [5, 6].

-Olumiant has previously been approved to treat rheumatoid arthritis.
+Olumiant has previously been approved to treat rheumatoid arthritis, and there’s some evidence to suggest JAK inhibitors can treat scarring alopecia as well as alopecia areata.
 It can also treat certain patients who have been hospitalised with Covid-19 in the US .
+Covid has also been linked with other types of hair loss, such as telogen effluvium.
+Find out more about hair loss after Covid.

 Why has this treatment just been approved in the US?